 6. App maintenance cots

 Unfortunately, your expenses do not end on the app release.
-The moment you publish your app on App store or Google Play store is just the end of a chapter and beginning of another.
-You need to get people download your app and keep using it.
+The moment you publish your app on the App store or Google Play store is just the end of a chapter and the beginning of another.
+You need to get people to download your app and keep using it.
 You should target your DAU (daily active users).

 The average cost of maintaining an app is about 20% of the development cost per year.
 For example, if your app development costs $100,000, you can estimate that app maintenance will cost you around $20,000 per year.
 Additional features may drive up the cost of app maintenance, which may include:

 - App stores developer fee – $25 at Google Play, $99 at Apple App.